 Family Drug Courts (PDF - 362 KB)

 U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention (2016)

-Presents an overview of family drug courts, which handle cases of child abuse and neglect that include substance use by the child's parents or guardians.
-This literature review examines the target population for these courts, explores goals, and presents outcomes.
+Presents an overview of family drug courts, including the target population for these courts, goals, and outcomes.

 Family Drug Treatment Courts

 Justice Speakers Institute